ropensci/PostcodesioR/README.md

 Where possible, I tried to return a data frame.
 Unfortunately, a lot of API calls return more complex data and in those cases it is safer to use lists.
-The API uses defaults to limit the number of returned calls.
+The API limits the number of returned calls.
 Check functions’ documentation for more details.

 For additional information about the returned data and the function calls see the original [documentation](https://postcodes.io/docs).